MicrosoftDocs/memdocs/sccm/mdm/deploy-use/configure-intune-subscription.md

 manager: angrobe
 ---
 # Configure your Intune subscription with System Center Configuration Manager and Microsoft Intune*Applies to: System Center Configuration Manager (Current Branch)*
 The Intune subscription lets you manage devices over the internet.
 This includes specifying which user collection can enroll devices and defining information presented to users.
+While creating the Intune subscription, you can also add company branding to the Intune company portal with your company logo and custom color schemes.

 The Intune subscription does the following:

 -   Retrieves the certificate that the service connection point requires to connect to the Intune service
 -   Defines the user collection that enables users to enroll mobile devices